KiriamBlu/KiriamBlu/README.md

 - 💻 I’m currently learning C
 - 🎮 I also love playing videogames
-- 🧠 I am starting to learn about python and c++
+- 🧠 Also I am learning about python and c++

 ### Connect with me: